Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Constructing the rewriting system

 \begin{proof} Let $\trianglelefteq$ be any total order on $\Sigma$ that extends the partial order induced by lengths of columns, in the sense that $|\sigma| \leq |\tau| \implies c_\sigma \trianglelefteq c_\tau$ for any two admissible columns $\sigma$ and $\tau$.

 Let the map $L : \Sigma^* \to \nset \cup \set{0}$ send each word to the sum of the lengths of the subscripts of its symbols: that is,

 Define a total order $\sqsubset$ on $\Sigma^*$ by

 That is, $\sqsubset$ first orders by the total number of symbols in the tabloid to which a word corresponds, then by the length of the word, and then lexicographically based on the ordering $\trianglelefteq$ of $\Sigma$.
+Note that $\sqsubset$ is compatible with multiplication in the free monoid $\Sigma^*$.